Wing Commander RN Bateson 39054 DFC RAF

-It may be the equally stocky figure of Bateson, looking somewhat distant, in the row behind Embry and third man to his right.
+It may be the equally stocky figure of Bateson, looking somewhat distant, in the row behind Embry, three places to the right.
 A pilot, his rank appears to be Wing Commander while his ribbons seem consistent with a DSO and DFC set.
 Bateson and Embry would be further recognised with honours and awards after the war.

 Peace in Europe

 With the defeat of Germany, VE day was celebrated on 8 May.
 Over the last weeks of Spring and into the Summer, servicemen were able at last to stand easy, and to undertake some non-operational international duties.

 Copenhagen 22 May 1945 (AWM Collection Image UK295).